 Communication is vital to ensure all children's needs are met and children of all abilities are supported, challenged and guided through all aspects of their school life.
 Inquiries about an individual child's progress should be addressed in the first instance to the class teacher, and we encourage positive communications to take place throughout the year, not just on set Parents' Evenings.
 Other enquiries can be addressed to our Special Educational Needs and Disabilities Coordinator (SENDCo).
-Please make an appointment with the school office if you wish to speak to the SENDCo.
-Additionally, appointments can be made with both the class teacher and SENDCo.
+Please contact the school office if you wish to speak to the SENDCo.